FIISkIns/site-preview/README.md

 FIISkIns is a modular web app intended to be used as a virtual instructor.

 Site-preview is a repository created for showcasing the front-end of the application.
-For this part we chose three courses: Origami, Self-Defence and Survival.
+For this purpose, we chose three courses: Origami, Self-Defence and Survival.

 All the pages are currently just templates: